Siscos06/Class-Lighting-Analysis/README.md

-*This code repository was solely made to perform an academic task, which means that once published it won't be updated not changed any other time.*
+*This code repository was solely made to perform an academic task, which means that once published, it won't be updated or changed any other time.*